snowmerak/databox/readme.md

-# intogo
+# databox

-`intogo` is a tool converting file or directory to byte buffer and storing in go file.
+`databox` is a tool converting file or directory to byte buffer and storing in go file.

 ## install

-`go install github.com/snowmerak/intogo@latest`
+`go install github.com/snowmerak/databox@latest`

 ## how to use